OctopusDeploy/docs/docs/administration/managing-infrastructure/performance/index.md

 ### Network bandwidth

-The larger the package the more network bandwidth is required to transfer to your deployment targets.
+The larger the package the more network bandwidth is required to transfer data to your deployment targets.

 Consider using [delta compression for package transfers](/docs/deployments/packages/delta-compression-for-package-transfers.md).
 Larger packages will require more CPU and disk IOPS to calculate the delta - monitor resource consumption to ensure delta compression doesn't negatively impact the rest of your Octopus Server.